CatHood0/flutter_quill_delta_easy_parser/README.md

 ## Lines

 A `Line` represents a segment of content within a `Paragraph`.
 This content can be a simple `String` of characters or a more complex structure such as an `embed`.

-- **data**: This can be either a string (representing text) or a map (representing an embed or other structured content).
-- **attributes**: A map containing key-value pairs that describe the formatting or other attributes of the Line.

-`Line` looks like:

 ```dart
 class Line{